 Leandros nodded, watching her carefully weave his skin back together.
 It wasn’t a terrible injury, after all— long, but shallow.
 “Multiple someones.
 The attackers today definitely weren’t with Unity.”

-“Do you know who did do this?”
+“Do you know who they were?”
 Roman asked.

 Leandros shrugged.
-“Too many people hate me for me to be able to hazard a guess.
+“Too many people hate to even hazard a guess.
 If you want to make yourself useful, Roman, you could find out for me.”

 “Okay,” Roman said.
 “I can do that.”